yi-ge/ci-web/README.md

 Continuous Integration System Web
 =================================

-The program use together with https://github.com/yi-ge/ci or http://git.oschina.net/mgenius/ci.
+The program use together with https://github.com/yi-ge/ci or http://git.oschina.net/yi-ge/ci.

-> A Vue.js project
+> Ihis is a Vue.js project

 Build Setup
 -----------